shupershuff/Diablo2RLoader/README.md

 Now whenever you launch the accounts they will open in the same positions with the same window sizes.
 Use the 'r' option within that menu to reset them if need be.<br>
 <br>
 **Setup Alternate Layout**<br>
-This feature allows you to have a layout B, but you need to manually set it up.<br>
+This feature allows you to have a layout B (I use a alternate layout for socket rushing), but you need to manually set it up.<br>
 I doubt many people will want to do this so instructions will be brief.
 1. In the folder that the script sits in you'll need to make a file.
 If you've forgotten where you put the script, use 'i' on the script to see script location path.
 2. Create a file called AltLayout.csv.